Skip to main content

 Keeping Purgatory Creek healthy requires several tools and strategies.
 Conducting projects to stabilize streambanks and restore stretches of stream is one strategy.
 Cleaning and slowing rainwater runoff before it reaches the creek is another.
 Before either of these can be done, we need to understand how the creek is doing and where it needs the most help.

-District staff have monitored Bluff Creek since the 1980s.
+District staff have monitored Purgatory Creek since the 1980s.
 To assess creek health, staff developed a tool called the Creek Restoration Action Strategy (CRAS).
 CRAS uses water quality data, as well as information on erosion and habitat, to rank which creek stretches (sections) are doing the best and which are doing the poorest.

 Stream Characteristics

-Elevation Change 178 ft
+Elevation Change178 ft

-Watershed size 30 sq miles
+Watershed size30 sq miles

-# of cities in watershed 4
+Number of cities in watershed4

-Impairment listing Not listed
+Impairment listingNot listed

-Common fish Bluegill, White Sucker, Black Crappie, Yellow Perch
+Common fishBluegill, White Sucker, Black Crappie, Yellow Perch

-Invasive species Curlyleaf Pondweed, Eurasian Watermilfoil, Common Carp
+Invasive speciesCurlyleaf Pondweed, Eurasian Watermilfoil, Common Carp

 Stream Health